christian-posta/ceposta-devops-ose/docs/demo.md

 1) Ensure patch correctly implements desired functionality, is accompanied by tests, and helps the author understand any gotchas or clear up assumptions of the code
 2) Enforce code quality, standards, conventions, etc
-3) Encourage cross pollination of understanding of the code
+3) Encourage cross pollination and understanding of the code

 For this demo, we've chosen the popular Gerrit code review tool.
 Gerrit-style code reviews add a little more formality and governance around achieving the above goals.
-They are different that GitHub-stype pull requests, and the reader is encouraged to understand how.
+They are different than GitHub-style pull requests, and the reader is encouraged to understand how.
 On large complex opensource projects (OpenStack, Android, etc) or similar internal enterprise projects, a more fine grained review process is required.
-Gerrit can also be integrated with Jenkins and Gitlab to provide a more feature-filled environment for typical enterprises.
+Gerrit can also be integrated with Jenkins and Gitlab to provide a more feature-filled environment for typical code reviews.

 This is a visualization of the interaction between the pieces in the demo: